pok49/xkb-epo/README.md

 (Yet the distro’s `epo` too can collide with another QWERTY layout, if the latter does use any of the CGHJSU keys at the levels 3 or 4.)

-[^1]: The new `epo` additions in some cases follow the Canadian arrangement, e.g. in location of the quotation marks: Z/‘«’, X/‘»’ etc.
+[^1]: The new `epo3` additions in some cases follow the Canadian arrangement, e.g. in location of the quotation marks: Z/‘«’, X/‘»’ etc.

 # Installation #

-The easiest way to install this `epo` is to replace the standard one.
+The easiest way to install this `epo3` is to copy it onto the standard `epo`.
 In Ubuntu its standard location is `/usr/share/X11/xkb/symbols/epo`;
 if you use a different Linux distro, please check that its `epo` file is located there (in other Linux distributions it may reside at `/etc/X11/xkb/symbols/epo`).
 If the new modified `epo` is in the current directory, just say
 ~~~
-sudo cp epo /usr/share/X11/xkb/symbols/
+sudo cp epo3 /usr/share/X11/xkb/symbols/epo
 ~~~
 More civilized ways to customize keyboard layouts are described in [Ubuntu documentation](https://help.ubuntu.com/community/Custom%20keyboard%20layout%20definitions).